amine-amazou/NS.JS/README.md

 **Purpose**: Registers a callback to be executed when the network state changes to online.

 **Parameters**: <br>
-callback: Function to execute when the network becomes online. <br>
+_callback_: Function to execute when the network becomes online. <br>
-onload: If true, executes onloadcallback immediately if the page is online on load. <br>
+_onload_: If true, executes onloadcallback immediately if the page is online on load. <br>
-onloadcallback: Function to execute if the page is online when it loads. <br>
+_onloadcallback_: Function to execute if the page is online when it loads. <br>

 ```javascript
 isOnline(() => console.log('Online!'), true, () => console.log('Loaded and online!'));